1fatgmc/HandCab/README.md

 TBA

-Recommend adding a physical power switch as this will continually drain the battery, even when no being used.
+Recommend adding a physical power switch as this will continually drain the battery, even when not being used.

 *Pinouts for Optional Battery Monitor*
 ![Assembly diagram - Optional Battery Monitor](https://github.com/flash62au/WiTcontroller/blob/main/WiTcontroller%20-%20Optional%20battery%20monitor.png)